Frequently Asked Questions

 Do I really have to pay?

-Yes, generally, an arbitration award is legally binding and enforceable.
-When parties agree to arbitration, they typically agree that the arbitrator's decision will be final.
-While there are very limited grounds to challenge or vacate an award (such as fraud, corruption, or if the arbitrator exceeded their authority), simply disagreeing with the outcome is not usually a valid reason to refuse payment.
-If a party fails to comply with an arbitration award, the winning party can typically file a motion with a court to "confirm" the award, which essentially converts it into a court judgment.
+Yes.
+Generally, an arbitration award is legally binding and enforceable.
+When parties agree to arbitration, they often agree that the arbitrator's decision will be final.
+While there are various grounds to challenge or vacate an award (such as fraud, corruption, or if the arbitrator exceeded their authority), simply disagreeing with the outcome is not usually a valid reason to refuse payment.
+If a party fails to comply with an arbitration award, the winning party can typically file a motion with a court to 'confirm' the award, which has the effect of converting a private arbitration award into a court judgment.
 Once it's a court judgment, it can be enforced through traditional legal means, like wage garnishment, bank account levies, or property liens.

 I Won a Case - What Now?